baudm/baudm.github.io/_pages/about.md

 Hello there!
 I'm Darwin, a software engineer from the Philippines.

 Years ago, before Jekyll was even a thing, I used to blog about random stuff that comes to mind.
 This site will be more focused.
-I will mainly post about paper reviews, or any notable experiences that might be useful to others.
+I will mainly post about paper reviews, short tech tutorials, or anything else that might be useful to others.